-A couple hiking in England’s Peak District seek out someone to ask for directions and come upon a grandfather and his elfish grandson.
+A couple hiking near Ambergate in an English National Park stop to ask for directions and come upon a grandfather and his elfish grandson.

 “Trespassers, trespassers,” the trees whispered, so faint the words caught in the wind, trapped between fantasy and reality.